-The iPhone X shares the same internal specs as the new iPhone 8 models with the introduction of the new A11 Bionic processor, which features six cores, two high power cores and four efficiency cores.
-There is more power and greater efficiency, along with a huge boost to graphics.
+The iPhone X shares the same internal specs as the iPhone 8 models with the A11 Bionic processor running the show, featuring six cores, two high power cores and four efficiency cores.
+There is more power and greater efficiency, along with a huge boost to graphics compared to older iPhones.

-There is the promise of 2 hours increase on the battery performance of the iPhone 7, which is a roundabout way of saying it will last a little longer than the other models.
-In our aggressive testing it is on par with the iPhone 8 Plus.
+In our aggressive testing, the iPhone X is on par with the iPhone 8 Plus.
 As we always say, how long the battery lasts depends on what you do with it.
 We've easily been able to achieve a full days of testing with the camera and all our daily apps, and still have power to get us home in the early morning.
 That's all-day battery life to us.

-To help you get topped-up throughout the day, Apple has introduced two new techs: quick charging and wireless charging.
-The shift to a glass back means that you can now wirelessly charge the iPhone X. Apple is using the Qi wireless charging standard, meaning that it will work with a wide range of devices that are already available, from charging mats to in-car charging pads, to Ikea furniture and Starbucks.
+To help you get topped-up throughout the day, Apple introduced quick charging and wireless charging on the iPhone X. The shift to a glass back meant you could wirelessly charge the iPhone X, using the Qi wireless charging standard.

 Quick cable charging comes with a caveat: you have to use the right charger to get it to work and that's not something that comes with the phone.
-You also have to use a Lightning-USB Type-C cable, using an old cable doesn't work.
-You can use the MacBook charger for this, however we've also tested it by connecting to quick chargers that shipped with Android phones and found it worked with no problem.
-In reality, quick charging is a lot more useful than wireless charging.
+You also have to use a Lightning-USB-C cable.
+You can use the MacBook charger for this, however we've also tested it by connecting to quick chargers that shipped with Android phones and found it worked no problem.